xiong-gang/gpdb/src/test/unit/README.txt

 documentation about the expected behavior, d) enables easier code reuse because code is already tested via two different code paths [Wikipedia].

-The unit test code is stored in cdb-pg/src/test/unit.
-The directory contains the modified cmockery library, all mock source files currently in use (mock) and a directory test, which contains all test code.
+The unit test code is stored in src/test/unit.
+The directory contains the modified cmockery library, all mock source files currently in use (mock).
+The test code is under src/backend/cdb/test directory.

-The different test executables can be found in the subdirectories of the directory test.
 By the design the used test library cmockery works, a test executable can only focus on a set of source files.
 We call this portion the System Under Test (SUT).
 We will talk more about the System Under Test later.
 For now, it is important to know that the SUT is the port of code tested in a